teofizzy/northwestern_county_housing_project/data/column_names.md

 * `long` - Longitude coordinate
 * `sqft_living15` - The square footage of interior housing living space for the nearest 15 neighbors
 * `sqft_lot15` - The square footage of the land lots of the nearest 15 neighbors
+* 'house_age' - the age of the house at the time of selling
+* 'renovated' - binary, 0 for not renovated and 1 for renovated
+*
+*